civilblur/youlag/README.md

 ## Features

 - ⭐ **Optimized for Video Viewing**
-  - Browse your YouTube RSS subscriptions with ease.
+  - Browse your YouTube or Invidious RSS subscriptions with ease.
   - Clean, familiar video platform layout.
   - Fullscreen viewing for videos and feed items.
   - Quickly exit videos with `Esc` key.